eniotnaCDMX/Forex_Data/README.md

 # Forex_Data

-The dattetime reference used is UTC +11 (Sydney time).
+The datetime reference used is UTC +11 (Sydney time).